-Hi, Iím Tony Barrett.† I am Co-Founder and Director of Research of the Global Catastrophic Risk Institute.
+Hi, I’m Tony Barrett.
+I am Co-Founder and Director of Research of the Global Catastrophic Risk Institute.
 At GCRI, I oversee research activities, contribute to strategic planning, and lead or contribute to several research programs.

-I am also a Principal Technical Advisor at ABS Consulting.† My work at work at ABS Consulting has included risk assessment and informing risk management strategies for various US agencies, including components of the US Department of Homeland Security (DHS) such as the Cybersecurity and Infrastructure Security Agency (CISA), the Countering Weapons of Mass Destruction (CWMD) office, the Chemical Security Analysis Center (CSAC), the office of Risk Management and Analysis (RMA), the US Coast Guard, and Science & Technology (S&T).
+I am also Lead for the Advanced Analytics – Machine Learning area in the Product Development and Innovation (PD&I) Center and a Senior Principal Consultant at ABS Group/ABS Consulting.
+My work at work at ABS Consulting has included risk assessment and informing risk management strategies for various US agencies, including components of the US Department of Homeland Security (DHS) such as the Cybersecurity and Infrastructure Security Agency (CISA), the Countering Weapons of Mass Destruction (CWMD) office, the Chemical Security Analysis Center (CSAC), the office of Risk Management and Analysis (RMA), the US Coast Guard, and Science & Technology (S&T).

 I live near Washington, D.C. with my wife and children.